SEARCH FOR TEIMANAIA'S MISSING SKULL

 THE SEARCH FOR TEIMANAIA'S MISSING SKULL

-The following article was written by Gerard Hindmarsh for distribution to newsletters of the International Council of Museums (ICOM), Pacific Island's Museum Ass (PIMA) and the American Museum Association in Washington.
+Gerard Hindmarsh wrote the following article for distribution to newsletters of the International Council of Museums (ICOM), Pacific Island's Museum Ass (PIMA) and the American Museum Association in Washington.

 WHERE IS TEIMANAIA’S SKULL?